Traditional Savoyard Farcement Recipe

 Step 6

-Place the mold in a cast iron pot and fill the pot with boiling water up to half the height of the mold.
+Place the mold in a cast iron casserole and fill the casserole with boiling water up to halfway up the mold.

 Step 7